JeffryBooher/brackets-bookmarks-extension/README.md

 the default for the "show" preference is "opened".

-Protip: Setting the show preference "all" will enable you to quickly jump between files in other projects.
+**ProTip**: Setting the show preference "all" will enable you to quickly jump between files in other projects.

 ##TODO
 1. Localize.
 I've set this extension up for localization so please contribute pull requests to translate this extension